SEMICeu/XML-schema/rules/rules_schematron.md

 # Rules

-This page illustrates the rules that XML schema provides follows.
+This page illustrates the rules followed by the XML schema.

 ## Schematron Rules